roufamatic/todo-txt-js/README.md

 `bower install todo-txt-js`

+This was written specifically to support the Google Chrome extension [Pay the Piper](https://chrome.google.com/webstore/detail/pay-the-piper/iiepcdnmdcdplpmckjlaefajphcbelcm?hl=en-US).
+Using it in your project?
+Let me know!

 Usage
 -----
 `TodoTxt.parseFile(str)` treats a string as though it is a file containing many todo items separated by line breaks.
 It returns